the-anna-project/annad/doc/concept/connection.md

 ---

-###### map behavior coordinate to CLG name
+###### map behavior ID to CLG name
-When having a single behavior coordinate given it needs to be mapped to its unique CLG name.
-That way behavior can be resolved from its very unique coordinate to some actual functionality.
+When having a single behavior ID given it needs to be mapped to its unique CLG name.
+That way behavior can be resolved from its very unique ID to some actual functionality.
 This works even across reboots, because CLG IDs change where their names don't.
-The following key maps a single behavior coordinate to its CLG name.
+The following key maps a single behavior ID to its CLG name.

 ```
-<prefix>:behavior-coordinate:<behavior-coordinate>:behavior-name    <CLG-name>
+<prefix>:behavior-id:<behavior-id>:behavior-name    <CLG-name>
 ```

 ### abstraction